james-stevens/auto-skew-elle/api.md

       ]
     }

-If more than one column is specified, their values are concatinated with a pipe (`|`) separator.
+If more than one column is specified, the key will always be a string type and the values are concatinated with a pipe (`|`) separator.

 ## The `order` Modifier

 The `order` property specifies a list of columns to sort by.
-This can either be a list type or a comma separated string.
+This can either be a list of column names type or a comma separated string of column names.

-Unless you are splitting up a long list of items, using `limit` & `skip`, using both the `by` and `order` modifiers does not make sense as keyed objects do not retain a sort order.
+Unless you are splitting up a long list of items, using `limit` & `skip`, using both the `by` and `order` modifiers does not make sense as a set of keyed objects do not retain any sort order.

 ## The `limit` and `skip` Modifiers

 If you are retrieving a lot of rows, it can be useful to retrieve them in batches of (say) 100 rows at a time.
 `limit` says how many rows to return in each batch and `skip` specifies how many rows you have already retrieved, so can skip over.

 You can use `limit` without `skip`, but you can not use `skip` without `limit`.